syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ### Change visual style at runtime

-Themes for application can be changed at runtime by changing `VisaulStyle` property.
-Make sure the new theme assembly referenced in application when applying theme.
+Themes for application can be changed at runtime by changing `VisualStyle` property.
+Make sure the new theme assembly is attached as reference in application when applying theme.

 ![Added references for SkinManager and visual style](Skin-Manager_images/Skin-Manager_img4.jpg)